Here

 ~ #

-0: Write me a hello world in the shell.
+0: Write me a hello world.

 1: Is this a trick question?